zchee/golang-wiki/GOPATH.md

 Even though the GOPATH may be a list of directories, it is generally sufficient to use a single GOPATH for all Go code on your machine.
 Since all packages retrieved with "go get" have a unique URL (and thus a unique path on disk), having more than one GOPATH is almost never necessary when building with the Go tool.

-### The `vendor` directories
+### `vendor/` directories ignored outside of `GOPATH`

-Note that as of go 1.11, the `vendor` directories are only supported when `$PWD` is under `GOPATH`; see https://github.com/golang/go/issues/29670 and https://stackoverflow.com/questions/54140415/go-1-11-ignores-the-vendor-directory-the-errors-give-the-impression-the-direc/54156547#54156547.
+Note that as of go 1.11, the `vendor` directories are only supported when `$PWD` is under `$GOPATH`; see https://github.com/golang/go/issues/29670 and https://stackoverflow.com/questions/54140415/go-1-11-ignores-the-vendor-directory-the-errors-give-the-impression-the-direc/54156547#54156547.

 ## FAQ
 ### Why won't ` $GOPATH/src/cmd/mycmd/*.go ` build?